DummiApp/dummi/README.md

 Features and File-Types Planned for the Future
 -
+#### More and More Value Types
+We want to continue adding more and more types of values you can add to your dummi data allowing for hopefully all of your needs being fulfilled.

 #### MySQL Support (or just SQL in general)
 We are thinking about adding the ability to generate all the SQL needed to create a database with a table and fill it with dummi data all in one go.
 This could be useful for people who use MySQL in development.